#image #ascii #json #ascii-art #art #convert #animated-gif

 image-to-ascii input_image.gif -o output_image.gif --metric dot --font bitocra-13 --alphabet minimal

 All image formats readable by image should be supported as inputs and are detected automatically from the input file name.
+Animated .gif files can also be used as inputs; if the output format is .gif or .json, the output will be animated as well.

-This program can output gifs or JSON, depending on the provided output file name.
+All image formats writable by image should be supported as outputs and are detected automatically from the output file name.
 If the output format is .json and the input format is an animated gif, you can preview the animated result by opening it with viewer.html.
 If no output file is provided, the output will be displayed directly in the terminal; note that most terminals are not designed to keep up with the rate that this program outputs text, so the terminal output can be quite choppy.

-This program only works with monospace bitmap fonts in .bdf format.
+This program works with monospace bitmap fonts in .bdf format.
 If you would like to use a font other than the default, you can find a large collection of free bitmap fonts here.

 Arguments